Sem-NaVAE: Semantically-Guided Outdoor Mapless Navigation via Generative Trajectory Priors: Results

 We choose $N_l=$3, $N_p=$2,560 and use the last 5 seconds of trajectory data at 0.5 second intervals, with velocity normalized by the maximum of 2m/s.
 We predict $k=200$ trajectories in each step with $N_w=12$ waypoints each at a temporal distance of 1 second.
 The feature size is set to 256 and the latent space dimension $N_z$ to 512.

 We train 1,000 epochs on an NVIDIA RTX4070 device for about 7 hours.
 We use AdamW optimizer with a learning rate of 0.001 and an exponential scheduler every 10 epochs.
 We use $\beta$ as a KL annealing factor to regularize the latent space after a good reconstruction performance is achieved.
-The collision loss weight $\alpha$ is set to 10.
-All tests are conducted using a state-of-the-art local planner based on Reinforcement Learning (RL) \cite{leiva2024combining}.
+The collision loss weight $\lambda$ is set to 10.